iwen-sue/2800-202310-DTC01/README.md

 ## VacaPal

 ### Project Description
-Our project, VacaPal, is developing a travel planning and coordination app to help friends split expenses and make informed decisions, with the help of sentiment analysis in chat rooms.
+Our project, VacaPal, is developing a travel planning and coordination app to help friends create travel itineraries and make informed decisions, with the help of sentiment analysis in chat rooms.

 ### Scope of functionalities
 * a sentiment analysis chatroom powered by OpenAI